mel-tse/todo/README.md

 <b>To do List project</b>

-<p>You can add a task to the list and complete it.
-This will also allow you to filter your taks between: All, Completed and Uncompleted.
+<p>This mini app enables you to add a task to the list and complete it.
+You can filter them between: <b>All, Completed</b> and <b>Uncompleted.</b>
-You will be able to delete the to do with the trash can icon, or check the tick icon to complete it.
+You will be able to delete the to do you created with the trash can icon, or check the tick button to complete it.
+When the page is refreshed you will still see the list, as it is saved in your local storage.
 My personal goals when creating this was to understand:
 <ul>
     <li>How to create variables.</li>